vibhu-raturi/House-Price-Prediction/README.md

 - We were able to build a Linear Regression Model for House Price Prediction
 - Regularization techniques ar also used for tuning the model
 - We were able to extract some interesting insights from this dataset.
-- Difference between train R-Squared & test R-Squared value is below 5% which implies no Overfitting and the model is working fine both for train and test data.
+- Difference between train R-Squared & test R-Squared value is below 5% which implies no Overfitting.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->